Stay of Removal

 - Prevents a foreign national from being removed by Immigration and Customs Enforcement (ICE)

-- Only granted by an immigration judge, the Board of Immigration Appeals (BIA), Department of Homeland Security (DHS), or a federal court
+- Only granted by an immigration judge, the Board of Immigration Appeals (BIA), the Department of Homeland Security (DHS), or a federal court

 - Granted when motions to reopen or reconsider are filed